Digital Real Estate refers to real estate investing in the virtual world.

 As a matter of fact, the main things that will prove if your website or domain names are successful or not is all depending what you make of it.

-Furthermore, since all the conventional domain names have already been purchased, you’re best bet is to create an authority site.
+Furthermore, since all the conventional domain names have already been purchased, your best bet is to create an authority site.

-Just know that you’ll need to spend about 18 months of sweat equity before things start taking off.
+Just know that you’ll need to invest a few months of sweat equity before things start taking off.

 Internet businesses pay out a lot of money to make sure that their trademarks are protected.
 So purchasing a domain with a trademark could land you in some hot water.